 In the end, it’s all about the cars.
 But for students from the University of Houston and Elsik High School, the path to the Shell Eco-Marathon Americas 2015 has offered much more – learning, mentoring and the opportunity to put classroom lessons into action.

 Greetings, I am delighted to welcome our new and continuing College of Technology students.
 We are pleased to report that the College continues to make remarkable progress toward ranking among the largest on campus.

 Dr. Heidar Malki, Chair of Engineering Technology, has become Associate Dean for Academic Affairs and Operations.
 Dr. Wajiha Shireen, Professor of Engineering Technology, has been named Chair of the Department of Engineering Technology.

 The ever-popular College of Technology Career Fair offers a unique opportunity for all majors to meet one-on-one with nul, merous company representatives from a diverse range of industries – from chemicaand construction, to energy, engineering, computer technology, and retailing.

-The University of Houston has received a $3.3 million grant from the National Science Foundation to increase the number of women faculty in science, technology, engineering and mathematics (STEM) fields, as well as to ensure they have opportunities to move into leadership roles.
+The University of Houston has been awarded a $3.3 million grant over five years from the National Science Foundation ADVANCE to increase the number and success of women faculty in the science, technology, engineering, mathematics, and social science fields.